sanadwj/Forms-html/README.md

 ## Built With

-- Major languages,
+- HTML, CSS3
-- frameworks,
+- No frameworks used
-- technologies used
+- VS code with live server

 ## Live Demo